parama/vpicudash/README.md

 Resources
 ------------
-The project was done primarily in javascript using D3.js by mbostock
+The project was done primarily in javascript using [D3.js](https://github.com/mbostock/d3/) by Michael Bostock

 Updates
 ------------